Nature’s Variety Instinct Freeze-Dried Raw Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

 The sixth ingredient is carrots.
 Carrots are rich in beta-carotene, minerals and dietary fiber.

-The eighth ingredient is squash.
+The seventh ingredient is squash.
 Squash is a nutritious addition high in complex carbohydrates, vitamins, minerals and dietary fiber.

 From here, the list goes on to include a number of other items.